Got the Noise

 Got the Noise is a 2004 album by the German punk rock band Donots.
-It features guest appearances from members of UK punk rockers 3 Colours Red and A. The song "We Got the Noise" is featured in the video games MVP Baseball 2005 and Need for Speed: Underground Rivals.
+It features guest appearances from members of UK punk rockers 3 Colours Red and A.

+The song "We Got the Noise" is featured in the video games MVP Baseball 2005 and Need for Speed: Underground Rivals.
+It was the intro theme for the former, with sports music blog Scores and Chords calling it a "perfect backdrop when playing the mini-games or building your franchise in dynasty mode."

 All songs composed by the Donots.
 All lyrics by Ingo Donot.